The most common side effect of XALKORI is vision problems.

 A majority of people in two XALKORI studies reported visual changes that happened about 4 to 7 times per week.
 These visual changes usually lasted up to 1 minute and had mild or no impact on their daily activities, according to a questionnaire that patients had responded to.

-If you have any loss of vision or change in vision, tell your doctor right away.
+If you have any new vision problems, loss of vision or any change in vision, tell your doctor right away.
 You can also use these images to provide your doctor with a more specific description of your vision changes.

 - Normal Vision

 - Double Vision

 Other common side effects of XALKORI include: